Nikolai Istomin

 Nikolai Mikhailovich Istomin was a Russian Lieutenant General who was known for being the commander of the 5th Caucasian Army Corps during World War I.

 Biography

 Istomin was Born on May 21, 1855, in Pyatnitskoe.

-On September 7, 1868, he entered the Baltic Navigation School, from which he was released as a Ensign on August 30, 1873, in the 5th naval crew, but did not stay long in the navy and was transferred to the army and served in the 3rd artillery brigade.
+On September 7, 1868, he entered the Baltic Navigation School, from which he was released as an Ensign on August 30, 1873, in the 5th naval crew, but did not stay long in the navy and was transferred to the army and served in the 3rd artillery brigade.